Sign reading: NO PIPELINES WITHOUT CONSENT

 "The inadequacies -- more than just a handful and more than mere imperfections -- left entire subjects of central interest to the affected First Nations, sometimes subjects affecting their subsistence and well-being, entirely ignored," wrote the court..
 "Many impacts of the project were left undisclosed, undiscussed and unconsidered."

 Trudeau's cabinet will now have to decide what to do.
-At least they will have to undertake an adequate consultation exercise before a new permit can be issued.
+At least they must undertake an adequate consultation exercise before a new permit can be issued.
 However, Canada's new Prime Minister said he was opposed to the pipeline back in April, and whether his Government sides with First Nations or the powerful tar sands lobby will be seen as a critical test of his leadership on both sides of the debate.

-Meanwhile First Nations and environmentalists reacted positively to the news:
+Meanwhile, First Nations and environmentalists reacted positively to the news:

 "At every turn you're going, you are seeing nails in the coffin of the Enbridge project," said Peter Lantin, president of the council of the Haida Nation.
 "I don't think there's enough room for another nail in the coffin."